Kurento/kurento/source/mastering/kurento_protocol.rst

 Create message requests the creation of an object of the Kurento API.
 The parameter ``type`` specifies the type of the object to be created.
-The parameter ``creationParams`` contains all the information needed to create the object.
-Each message needs different ``creationParams`` to create the object.
+The parameter ``constructorParams`` contains all the information needed to create the object.
+Each message needs different ``constructorParams`` to create the object.
 These parameters are defined in :doc:`Kurento API section <kurento_API>`.

 Finally, a ``sessionId`` parameter is included with the identifier of the